Diablo 4: War Plans Guide – How the new endgame system works

 • The Pit

-This way, you create a fixed sequence of tasks that you then complete one after the other.
+This way, you create a fixed sequence of tasks that you will then complete one after the other.
 Each activity has different rarity levels, giving you a rough estimate of the loot that awaits you afterwards.

 And what about the activity points?
 While completing your tasks, you also gain experience in the selected activity.
-Once you have enough, you will unlock activity points that you can invest in the respective activity tree.
+Once you have enough, you unlock activity points that you can then invest in the respective activity tree.

-• This way you can help each other, but afterwards you still have to complete your own war plan
+• This way you can help each other, but afterwards, you still have to complete your own War Plan

 Whether there will be other options in the future remains to be seen.
-So far, these are the only ways to tackle war plans in coop.
+So far, these are the only ways to tackle War Plans in coop.

 This is an AI-powered translation.
 Some inaccuracies might exist.